How To Fix And Find Water Bubbles In The Ceiling

 5 – The floor of the room above you are in can also start to sag.
 This might be a sign that water has leaked into the area below and is causing damage there.

-How To Fix A Water Bubble In The Ceiling
+Guide On How To Fix A Water Bubble In The Ceiling

 Tools Needed

 You can determine how much water is in your ceiling by using a moisture meter to test for dampness or by using a crack detector that will show you any hairline cracks that are present.
-If the water pooling in your ceiling is more than 10% of the floor area, you should consider hiring professional help to repair the area and check for mold growth.
+If the water pooling in your ceiling is more than 10% of the floor area, you should consider hiring professional help to repair the site and check for mold growth.

 Finally, repaint over the new drywall and you’ll be water bubble free.